 - Pulling or snagging hair — usually hair buildup or a dry blade.
 Brush out and oil first; if it persists, the blade is dull or misaligned.

 - Running hot — friction from a dry or dirty blade.
-Clean, oil, and let the motor rest.
+Clean, oil, use a cooling spray, and let the motor rest.

 - Getting louder or vibrating — often blade tension or buildup; clean and check alignment.